rome/tools/website/src/_includes/docs/linter.md

 ```

-### How fixes work
+### Code fixes

-Each rule may or may not provide fixes for your code.
-These fixes have different natures.

-It's important to understand the nature of these fixes, and be aware of them.

-Rome rules will emit two types of fixes:
+Lint rules may provide automatic code fixes.
+Rome distinguishes between two types of fixes:

-- safe fixes
+* safe fixes
-- suggested fixes
+* suggested fixes

-Safe fixes can be applied safely, without the worry of changing the semantics of your code.
+Safe fixes are guaranteed to not change the semantics of your code,

-Suggested fixes are changes suggested to the user, but they should not be accepted blindly.
-The reason
-why these category of fixes is not safe, is mostly due to the nature of JavaScript and its side effects.
+and can be applied without explicit review.

+Suggested fixes may change the semantics of your program, and it's,
+therefore,